AlexGustafsson/mjavac/README.md

 make format
 ```

+When the main project is built in its debug configuration, it will build the parser and mjavac using clang, with enabled address (and leak) sanitizers.
+At runtime, further checks may be enabled by running mjavac like so: `ASAN_OPTIONS=detect_leaks=1 mjavac ...`.

 ### Test files

 The test directory contains several (Mini)Java files. mjavac supports testing parsing, semantics and execution of source code.
 Each file may have a mjavac test file header.
 The header looks and works as follow.